 eSeGeCe products have USD prices.
 As a service to our customers, We allow you to pay in other currencies, for example EUR or GBP.
 Note: If you select any other currency than USD, ShareIt charges up to an 8% on top of the actual exchange rate!
 We recommend you purchase our products in USD to avoid this additional cost.

 You can get more information about Orders here: More Information

 Buy now your License to get sgcWebSockets source code.

-When you buy a license, you'll get access to source code and ALL Future updates.
+When you buy a license, you'll get access to source code and 1 Year of updates.